A group of four international students sitting on the steps of Tabaret Hall.

 2. Enrol in all your courses

 Every year, some international students are late to enrol in their courses.
 This leads to other delays, as the longer you wait, the fewer options you have.
-If you haven’t already done so, enrol now in all your courses for the fall and winter terms, sticking to your program’s course sequence.
+If you haven’t already done so, enrol now in all your courses for the fall and winter terms, sticking to your program’s course sequence

-You’re automatically enrolled in the insurance plan (UHIP) as soon as you have student or international student status AND you’re enrolled in a course.
+You’re automatically enrolled in the insurance plan (UHIP) as soon as you have international student status AND you’re enrolled in a course.
 UHIP is mandatory and essential for your peace of mind throughout your stay in Canada.

 4. Check your student email account